-Every couple has issues, but if small disagreements always escalate into huge fights, this is a sign that something more serious is going on.
+Dr. Sharma says, “Every couple has issues, but if small disagreements always escalate into huge fights, this is a sign that something more serious is going on.
 Healthy relationships are not built around constant conflict.
 They need cooperation and compromise to flourish.
 Not a clashing of heads, opinions, and egos.
-Constant fights are signs of a negative relationship.
-And they are a reason enough to end the relationship and get some much-needed peace of mind for yourself.
+Constant fights are a reason enough to end the relationship and get some much-needed peace of mind for yourself.”

-8. You don’t listen to each other
+7. You don’t listen to each other

 However, if you find yourself unable to deal with the barrage of negativity that comes out of your partner’s mouth, then the relationship is damaged.
 If you find that you rarely listen to what your partner has to say or they rarely listen to what you have to say, this could be an issue worth looking into to get a reality check on the state of your relationship.

 Having a hard time trusting your partner is a stumbling block that can shake the foundation of any relationship.
 These trust issues may exist in a relationship from the get-go (owing to the emotional baggage of either partner) or may evolve over time as the relationship goes through its ups and downs.
 Lying, cheating, and dishonesty in a relationship, for example, can be common triggers for trust issues, which manifest as:

 - Inability to believe what they tell you

 - Feeling the need to verify their stories

 - Not being able to commit to the relationship fully

 - The urge to sneakily check what’s going on in their life – checking their phone, for instance

 - Feeling agitated when they are out of your sight